 Do we need chemicals at all to effectively wash our hair?

 The long answer according to moi, is YES, you do need some chemicals if you're going to use a product which is a combination of ingredients.
-Let's remember once again that the word "chemical" is not a bad one.
-Where we get into trouble is when we combine synthetics that have questionable ingredients that aren't that great for us, like PEG-based (petroleum) synthetics and additives.
+Let's remember once again that the word "chemical" is not a bad one – even water is a chemical.
+Where we get into trouble is when we combine synthetics that have questionable ingredients that aren't that great for us, like PEG (petroleum-based) synthetics and additives, and harmful preservatives.
 These are the ones you want to steer clear from, because of the effect they have on our body, hair, our system, and the environment as a whole.

-Let's rephrase then: We need ingredients that have gone through the chemical process of making them safe, stable, while keeping their natural benefits.
+To clarify: We need ingredients that have gone through the process of making them safe, stable, while keeping their natural benefits.
 Big difference here.

 You've probably read that somewhere, I can almost guarantee it!
 While it's true that many cosmetic ingredients are hard to pronounce, I can tell you they're not all bad!
 Same goes for ingredients you would see in a store-bought bread, like Xanthan Gum or Carrageenan (a thickener and an emulsifier).